-- Kevin Glass: AAIE President Elect 2015-2019
+- Kevin Glass: AAIE President 2015-2019

-- Dr. Ronald Marino: AAIE Board Treasurer 2014-2017
+- Dr. Ronald Marino: AAIE Board Treasurer 2014-2020 (2nd Term)

-- Dr. Anna McFadden: AAIE Board Member 2015-2018
+- Dr. Oli Tooher-Hancock: AAIE Board Member 2015-2021 (2nd Term)

-- Dr. Oli Tooher-Hancock: AAIE Board Member 2015-2018
+- Dr. Fran Prolman: AAIE Board Member 2017-2021

-- Dr. Beverly Shaklee: AAIE Board Member 2013-2019
+- Dr. Beverly Shaklee: AAIE Board Member 2013-2019 (2nd Term)

-- Dr. Paul Poore: AAIE Board Member 2012-2017
+- Dr. Greg Hedger: AAIE Board Member 2015-2021 (2nd Term)

 Kevin Glass is Headmaster of Atlanta International School.
 He has a Master of Arts in Educational Leadership from Framingham State College, Massachusetts, USA; a Post Graduate Certificate of Education in Biology and Chemistry from Cambridge University, UK; and a Bachelor of Science (Hons.)
 Degree in Bacteriology and Virology from Manchester University, UK.
 Mr. Glass' career in education includes educational leadership and teaching positions in South and West Africa, Central and North America, and Central Asia.
 Prior to joining Atlanta International School, Mr. Glass served as Director of Tashkent International School in Uzbekistan for five years.
 His vocation is international education and he serves on various national and international Boards including the Academy for International School Heads, the IB Heads Council, the European Council of International Schools and the Atlanta Area Association in Independent Schools.
 Kevin is married to Stefani, a career diplomat with the German Foreign Service, and they have three children (Liam, Lilly and Leanne) who all attend AIS in the German track.